huggingface/transformers/docs/source/en/agents.md

 These *tools* are functions for performing a task, and they contain all necessary description for the agent to properly use them.

-The agent can be programmed to:
-- devise a series of actions/tools and run them all at once like the `CodeAgent` for example
+- devise a series of actions/tool calls and run them all at once, like our `CodeAgent`
-- plan and execute actions/tools one by one and wait for the outcome of each action before launching the next one like the `ReactJSONAgent` for example
+- or plan and execute them one by one to wait for the outcome of the each action before launching the next one, thus following a Reflexion ⇒ Action ⇒ Perception cycle.
+Our `ReactJSONAgent` implements this latter framework.

 ### Types of agents